stijneikelboom/plesk_ddns/README.md

 # Plesk DDNS
-A simple PHP script that can be called from routers to maintain DDNS records within Plesk.
+Simple PHP script that can be called from routers to maintain dynamic DNS records within Plesk.

 ## Features
 ### Core features